openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 1. The wallet sends a credential issuance request to the credential endpoint as defined in (#credential_request) using the credential type as indicated in the first step from the issuer to the wallet.
 1. The issuer returns the requested credential as defined in (#credential_response).

-Steps 1 through 3 constitute a new kind of pre-authorized code flow that is implemented using an additional initiate issuance endpoint and a new OAuth 2.0 grant type "urn:ietf:params:OAuth 2.0:grant-type:pre-authorized_code".
+Steps 1 through 3 constitute a new kind of pre-authorized code flow that is implemented using an additional initiate issuance endpoint and a new OAuth 2.0 grant type "urn:ietf:params:oauth:grant-type:pre-authorized_code".
 Steps 4 through 6 conform to the process specified in (#endpoints).

 Note that the pre-authorized code is sent to the Token Endpoint and not to the Authorization Endpoint of the Issuer.